antononcube/RakuForPrediction-book/Articles/Graph-representation-of-grammars-work.md

 - The non-terminals are shown with rectangles
 - The terminals are shown with round rectangles
 - The "conjunctions" are shown in disks
+- The order of parsing in sequences is indicated with integer labels
+- Pick-left and pick-right sequences use the labels "L" and "R" for the corresponding branches

 **Remark:** The Markdown cell above has the parameters `result=asis, output-lang=mermaid, output-prompt=NONE` which allow for direct diagram rendering of the obtained Mermaid code in various Markdown viewers (GitHub, IntelliJ, etc.)